GPS Learn to Row Academy – 3 Month programme for new rowers for $200:

 Account Name – “GPS2 Membership”

 4c.
 Turn up on the relevant Saturday for the first session around 7:45 for the initial registration process.
 All other sessions will start at 8:00 am on the following Saturday mornings.
+We usually finish each lesson by 10:00 to 10:30.

 Application for Learn to Row form can be downloaded here.
 You will need to print this out and have paid the fees ($200) before you come down for the first lesson.